vsushko/workspace/istio.md

 ## Istio Architecture
 Istio components:
 - Istio Pilot (Config Data to Envoys)
-- Envoy Pilot
+- Envoy Pilot.
+Handles configuration and programming of the proxy sidecars.
-- Istio Mixer (Policy Checks, Telemetry)
+- Istio Mixer (Policy Checks, Telemetry).
+Handles policy decisions for your traffic and gathers telemetry.
-- Istio Citadel
+- Istio Citadel - the Certificate Authority
+- IngressGateway - Handles incoming requests from outside your cluster.

 #### Istio Pilot
 - Control plane for distributed Envoy instances